Making-with-Code/making-with-code/site/content/courses/cs9/unit00/labs/lab1_terminal/_index.md

 | `mkdir`              | Make a new directory (folder)                   |
 | `cd folder`       | Go to `folder`                            |
 | `cd ..`       | Go up one to the previous folder                            |

+{{< aside "Windows Users" >}}
+Windows users should use Powershell wherever it says Terminal.

+You may see more information output than your Mac peers, but all commands should work the same.
+{{< /aside >}}

 {{< code-action >}} **Open Terminal and use `ls` to list out where you are in your folder system.**